rahilb/akka-stream-ib-tws/README.md

 ## Example

-The following graph will request an account summary every 10 seconds (`Main.scala` in the repo).
+The following graph will subscribe to account updates (`Main.scala` in the repo).

 ```scala
 object Main extends App {